St. Stephen's School

 A Focus on Internationalism and Global Citizenship

-Our internationally-minded community aims to foster a keen sense of global citizenship in our students, who hail from more than fifty nations.
+Our internationally-minded community aims to foster a keen sense of global citizenship in our students, who hail from more than sixty nations.
 We value the American roots of the School; we embrace Rome as our location, in both its historical and contemporary dimensions; and we are global in our outlook, both in terms of our active interest in histories, cultures, languages and belief systems from around the world, and in our awareness of the global impact of our actions.
 We welcome students, faculty, and staff from all backgrounds and believe that every one of us contributes in equal measure to the evolving cultural fusion that makes St. Stephen's special.

 Rome Is Our Classroom